RealityETH/reality-eth-monorepo/packages/dapp/README.md

 ### Stakeholder voting

-Where a consumer contract has their own token, they may choose
+Where a consumer contract has their own token, they may choose to provide their own arbitrator contract allowing their own stakeholders to vote.

 ### Coordination games